WilsonSayresLab/AlignmentProcessor/README.md

-    Copyright 2016 by Shawn Rupp
+    Copyright 2016 by Shawn Rupp and Melissa Wilson Sayres

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by